lars-t-hansen/flatjs/SPEC.md

 hung up on this, it's mostly a matter of programming to fix it but that is not my focus right now.

+The translator is currently implemented by means of a fairly crude regular expression matcher.
+Occasionally this leads to problems.
+Some things to watch out for:

+* Do not use expressions containing strings, comments, or regular expressions in the arguments to accessor macros (including array accessors).
+* Do not split calls to accessors across multiple source lines.
+* Occasionally, the translator fails to parenthesize code correctly because it can't insert parentheses blindly as that interacts badly with automatic semicolon insertion (yay JavaScript).
+This will sometimes lead to mysterious errors.
+A look at the generated code is usually enough to figure out what's going on.

 ## Programs

 A program comprises a set of files that are processed together by the FlatJS